 Diagnosing and Treating NTM Pulmonary Disease

-Diagnosis of NTM lung disease is often delayed, because the symptoms are similar to other lung diseases like COPD, bronchitis or bronchiectasis.
+Diagnosis of NTM lung disease is often delayed because the symptoms are similar to other lung diseases like bronchiectasis, COPD or bronchitis.
 However, once NTM infection is suspected, diagnosis is not difficult.
 When a specimen is sent to the lab, it can easily be identified whether or not the person has NTM and what species is causing the disease.
 This will influence the type of treatment you receive.